crowbarmaster/BedrockManagementService/README.md

 CheckUpdates=true // Enabling this option turns on automatic updates.
 UpdateCron=38 19 * * * // Update time interval.
 This is a Cron string, search "Cron time format" in your favorite search engine to find more details.
 #Logging
-LogServersToFile=false // Enabling this option will cause the service to write server logs to file.
+LogServerOutput=false // Enabling this option will cause the service to write server logs to file.
-LogServiceToFile=false // Enabling this option will cause the service to write the service log to file.
+LogApplicationOutput=false // Enabling this option will cause the service to write the service log to file.
 ```

 Server config file (Filename layout - if your server's name is “DefaultServer”, your config should be “DefaultServer.conf”)